mhlavac/gearman/README.md

 Net/Gearman
 ===========

+**⚠ This package is abandoned and no longer maintained, please check packagist for alternative Gearman PHP clients ⚠️**

 [![Build Status](https://secure.travis-ci.org/mhlavac/gearman.png?branch=master)](http://travis-ci.org/mhlavac/gearman)

 PHP library for interfacing with Danga's Gearman.
 Gearman is a system to farm out work to other machines,